nine7nine/Wine-Linux-stuff/README.md

   necessay folders required in each wine-node. however, the [SPECIAL CASE] chunk of the script is meant for fine-tuning how some important app-specifc data may need to be handled. [read the script for more info]

-* wine-node-config - this script is to actually execute wine-node-create.  you specify how many nodes to create in the script, like so;
+* wine-node-config - this script is to actually execute wine-node-create.  you specify how many nodes to create, like so;

 env NODE=1 "$CONTAINER"/bin/wine-node-create